puppetlabs/puppet-docs/source/dashboard/manual/1.2/upgrading.markdown

 You'll need to run `db:migrate` once for each environment you use.
 The `db:migrate` task can be safely run multiple times in the same environment.

-After upgrading the code and the database, be sure to restart Dashboard's webserver.
+After upgrading the code and the database, be sure to restart Dashboard's webserver and delayed jobs workers.

 Upgrading From Versions Prior to 1.2.0